polykarma/poly-docs/docs/inf2010/iterator.md

 ## Goal

-*To provide a way to access the elements of a Collection object sequentially*
+*To provide a way to access the elements of a Collection sequentially*

 ## Description

 The iterator design pattern allows us to access the elements of a collection object sequentially without exposing its underlying representation.
+We can then implement a custom traversal technique for each collection.

-For example, we can use an iterator to traverse a list with a for-loop as well as a tree structure.
+For example, we can use an iterator to traverse a list with a for-each loop as well as a tree structure.

 ## Interface